Georgetown, Texas: Modern history

-Georgetown was home to minor league baseball.
-The 1914 Georgetown Collegians began play as charter members of the Class D level Middle Texas League.
+Georgetown has also been home to minor league baseball: the 1914 Georgetown Collegians began play as charter members of the Class D level Middle Texas League.

 In 1921 a low-pressure system from a hurricane settled in over Williamson County and brought more than 23 inches of rain in Taylor and more than 18 inches of rain in Georgetown.
-The flooding resulted in the deaths of 156 persons, many of them farm laborers.
+The flooding resulted in the death of 156 persons, many of them farm laborers.
 There was also extensive property damage, and Georgetown residents sought to begin flood control.

 The U.S. Army Corps of Engineers completed construction of a dam more than 50 years later, on the north fork of the San Gabriel River, to create and impound Lake Georgetown, which opened officially on October 5, 1979.
 Both Georgetown and Round Rock own water rights to Lake Georgetown for municipal water use.

 Population growth and industrial expansion continued modestly in the 20th century until about 1960, when residential, commercial, and industrial development, due to major growth and urban expansion of nearby Austin, greatly accelerated.
 In 2008, Fortune Small Business magazine ranked Georgetown as the second-best city in the nation to "live and launch" a new business.

 In March 2015, Georgetown announced that their municipal-owned utility, Georgetown Utility Systems, would begin buying 100% of power for its customers from wind and solar farms by 2017, effectively making the city 100% green-powered.

+Klan Trials

+Between September 1923 and February 1924, District Attorney Dan Moody led a series of trials against the Ku Klux Klan at the Williamson Country Courthouse.
+The trials resulted in five assault convictions against members of the Ku Klux Klan for beating and tarring a white traveling salesman.
+The Texas Historical Commission wrote, "These trials were considered the first prosecutorial success in the United States against the 1920s Klan and quickly weakened the Klan's political influence in Texas."